 Turkey naturally became the iconic American symbol of gratitude and a bountiful harvest.
 By the 1940s, the National Turkey Federation was presenting the White House with an honorary bird for Thanksgiving.

-Companies were quick to recognize the value of sharing turkeys with their employees at Thanksgiving.
-Historians date the employee turkey tradition to the manufacturing boom of the 1800s, as a way to introduce immigrant workers to American culture and the holiday spirit of Thanksgiving.
+Companies were quick to recognize the value of sharing turkeys with employees at Thanksgiving.
+Historians date the employee turkey tradition to the manufacturing boom of the 1800s.
+It served as a way to introduce immigrant workers to American culture.

 Some companies carried on the practice even when turkeys were rationed or in short supply.
 During World War II, one creative Long Island company bought turkey eggs and had them hatched and raised in time for holiday gift-giving.